Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability

 We posit that pretrained LLMs possess the capacity to directly generate a ``stepping stone curriculum'' to tackle hard problems.
-To investigate if this pedagogical signal is \textit{present} and \textit{extractable}, we design \algoname: an asymmetric \emph{teacher-student meta-RL framework} inspired by self-play~\citep{silver2018alphazero,sukhbaatar2017asymmetric,openai2021asymmetricselfplay}.
-Both the teacher and student are initialized from the target model; the teacher proposes questions-answer pairs that the student trains on with RL.
-The teacher is rewarded based on student improvement on a difficult subset.
-Critically, rather than using intrinsic rewards common to self-play, we use the difficult training dataset as a black-box grounding reward signal to guide the teacher towards producing useful questions for the student.
+To investigate if this pedagogical signal is \textit{present} and \textit{extractable}, we design \algoname: an \emph{asymmetric self-play framework} that uses hard problems as a guiding signal.
+Both the teacher and student are initialized from the target model; the teacher proposes questions-answer pairs that the student trains on with RL, and is rewarded with student improvement on a difficult subset.
+Critically, rather than using intrinsic rewards common to self-play, we use the difficult training dataset as a black-box grounding reward signal to guide the teacher towards useful questions for the student.

 Intuitively, a pretrained model has already encountered a vast array of easy problems.
-Consider a difficult calculus question: While the model may be unable to directly generate a correct answer, it might still possess the latent knowledge required to generate easy chain-rule exercises, without requiring a human-in-the-loop to identify and source such questions.
+Consider a difficult calculus question: While the model may be unable to directly answer correctly, it might still possess the latent knowledge to generate easy chain-rule exercises, without requiring a human-in-the-loop to identify and source such questions.
 We find that by leveraging pretraining knowledge, RL can effectively surface and amplify these latent pedagogical signals to generate useful question-answer pairs.
 Importantly, we do so without actually showing the model the hard questions; our framework recovers a useful curriculum just by using performance on the hard dataset as a reward signal.

-Empirically, while directly training on the hard dataset fails, we find that \emph{the teacher in our framework learns to produce useful synthetic questions that can get the student ``unstuck'' on the hard dataset, without actually seeing the hard problems}.
-Our main contributions, supported by an extensive multi-seed empirical study and ablations (over 600 runs), are the following: